 Mayer Brown International, Senior Associate, London, UK

-Earlier in March, 2009, the author completed a study examining the methods used to value drug development programmes.
+Earlier in March, the author completed a study examining the methods used to value drug development projects.
 The study was conducted by interviewing individuals over a period of four months in the UK from a representative sample of twelve leading industry participants, including small biotech business development (“biotech”), large pharma and large biotech business development (“pharma”), financial analysts (“analysts”) and venture capitalists (“VCs”).

 Read the Full Article:

 Full articles are available only to LESI Members.
 Please login to view the PDF of this Les Nouvelles Article.

 Not an LESI member?
 Find out how to join your regional LES society and gain access to all that your LES society and LESI has to offer.